JoaquinCapel/JoaquinCapel/README.md

 # About Me

 I am a **Front-end Developer** specializing in **Angular**, driven by a passion for creativity and technology.
-Crafting engaging and user-friendly web experiences is at the heart of what I do.
-Dedicated to continuous growth, I thrive on the challenges of the ever-evolving tech landscape.
+Creating intuitive and captivating web experiences is at the heart of what I do.
+Dedicated to continuous growth, I adapt perfectly to the rapid changes in the sector.
 With extensive experience in overcoming obstacles during product launches, I focus on teamwork and continuous learning.

 **Together, we can create innovative and impactful solutions! 🚀**